 Get Our Free E-Book

 This groundbreaking ebook provides pregnant people and their partners benchmarks for choosing a birth place and guidance on how to select care providers who support an evidence-based, physiologic approach.
 It identifies the gaps between typical labor management and optimal care and gives sage advice on how to find care they can trust.

-birth center outcomes birth centers breastfeeding cardiotocography cesarean cesarean outcomes cesarean prevention cesarean rate coping with labor pain COVID-19 delayed pushing doulas early labor elective induction electronic fetal monitoring epidural gestational diabetes home birth home birth outcomes hospital birth hospital birth outcomes induction inhumane treatment labor care laboring down macrosomia (big baby) maternal mortality maternity care policies midwifery care mobility in labor newborn care oral intake in labor out-of-hospital birth out-of-hospital birth outcomes planned cesarean preterm birth pushing position repeat cesarean second-stage labor skin-to-skin contact stillbirth vaginal birth vaginal birth after cesarean vaginal birth outcomes VBAC
+birth center outcomes birth centers breastfeeding cardiotocography cesarean cesarean outcomes cesarean prevention cesarean rate coping with labor pain COVID-19 doulas early labor elective induction electronic fetal monitoring epidural gestational diabetes home birth home birth outcomes hospital birth hospital birth outcomes induction inhumane treatment labor care macrosomia (big baby) maternal mortality maternity care policies midwifery care mobility in labor newborn care oral intake in labor out-of-hospital birth out-of-hospital birth outcomes planned cesarean postpartum depression prelabor rupture of membranes (PROM) preterm birth pushing pushing position repeat cesarean second-stage labor skin-to-skin contact stillbirth traumatic birth vaginal birth after cesarean VBAC